 In the context of IPO valuation, several other studies examine the role of earnings and other accounting information.
 Klein (1996) identifies pre-IPO earnings per share and the pre-IPO book value per share as positively related to the prices of the 193 IPOs examined.
 Hand (2003), Bartov, Mohanram, and Seethamraju (2002), and more recently Aggarwal, Bhagat, and Rangan (2009) examine valuation of IPOs during the internet bubble and identify additional accounting variables - namely, cash flows, sales, and R&D - to be relevant to IPO valuation.
 The analysis of cash flow, accrual, and transitory earning components is important from a financial statement analysis and valuation point of view.
-Removing transitory accruals/deferrals to arrive at permanent earnings ensures predictability of future earnings from current earnings.
 The underlying reason for this separation is that these components of earnings have differential long-term persistence and, hence, different impacts on forecasting future earnings.
 As argued and documented by Sloan (1996), this lack of understanding in the properties of the components of earnings can result in mispricing of a firm's stock.
 Sloan (1996) documents that a firm with high current accruals will exhibit lower earnings persistence and these differences in persistence can be used to earn abnormal returns.
-A subsequent extension of this line of research has concluded that abnormal accruals are mispriced as well (Cheng and Thomas, 2006; Desai, Rajgopal, and Venkatachalam, 2004; Xie, 2001).
+A subsequent extension of this line of research has concluded that abnormal accruals are mispriced as well (Cheng and Thomas, 2006; Desai, Rajgopal, and Venkatachalam, 2004; Xie, 2001)5.